7 Things to Consider When Choosing a Membership Site Theme

 So, once you know what membership plugin you will be using have a Google and see if there are any known theme incompatibilities.

-This can save you a lot of time (and money!) – for example some membership plugins don’t play nicely with some drag and drop themes, such as Headway.
+This can save you a lot of time (and money!) – for example some membership plugins don’t play nicely with some drag and drop themes.

 It’s almost certain that your visitors and members will try to look at your site on their mobile phone or tablet at some point or another.
 So, do yourself a favour and make sure that any theme you purchase is already responsive and works well on smaller screens.

 It’s also important that once you have your theme set up you check everything on mobile too – don’t just rely on the fact that the theme says it is mobile responsive.
 It’s also important to test things like your payment checkout on mobile.

 How well versed are you with WordPress?
 Have you set up a theme before?